 Within The Pegasus Academy Trust each school has an Academy Council.
 The Chair of the Academy Council at Whitehorse Manor Infants is Richard Hill and he can be contacted via the school office.
-Our Vice Chair is Umar Quraishi and our current parent governors are Allison Silverstone, Amy Latter, Rizwan Khan and Umar Quraishi.
+Our Vice Chair is Umar Quraishi and our current parent members of the academy council are Joanne Davis, Riccardo Carlucci, Kamille Hendricks and Umar Quraishi.
 Academy council members play an important role in the everyday life of the school by supporting staff and parents.
 They spend time in classes, talk with members of the school community and attend meetings to discuss and monitor pupils' welfare, teaching and learning, reviewing issues such as curriculum content, assessment, target setting and the special educational needs register.
+You can contact any parent member of the academy council via the school office.